 - Individuals who require OPDMDs as a mobility device must self-identify to the Disability Services Counselor and provide a valid State-issued placard/card or a credible verbal assurance that the device is used for a mobility disability.
-Mobility devices may not be used on campus by nondisabled students. - Segway® PTs (and similar aids) will be considered for use within facilities on a case-by-case basis and following discussion with the Disability Services Counselor. - OPDMDs may be utilized on indoor and outdoor pedestrian paths or routes only.
-They may not be used to traverse undefined, unprepared, or unimproved paths or routes. - > Golf carts may be used on outdoor surfaces only. - ➤ OPDMDs must be operated in a manner that ensures the safety of the user and other pedestrians.
-The OPDMD user is required to operate the device at a speed no greater than that of pedestrian traffic. - > OPDMD operators may not allow others to ride in tandem or to operate the device. - ➤ Users of wheelchairs, Segway® PTs, and similar aids must assess hallway traffic to ensure that travel will be unimpeded prior to proceeding. - > Storage is not available on campus when the device is not being used. - Failure to operate wheelchairs or an OPDMD in a manner that protects the safety of the operator and others may result in sanctions.
+Mobility devices may not be used on campus by nondisabled students. - > Segway® PTs (and similar aids) will be considered for use within facilities on a case-by-case basis and following discussion with the Disability Services Counselor. - ➤ OPDMDs may be utilized on indoor and outdoor pedestrian paths or routes only.
+They may not be used to traverse undefined, unprepared, or unimproved paths or routes.
+Golf carts may be used on outdoor surfaces only. - > OPDMDs must be operated in a manner that ensures the safety of the user and other pedestrians. - ➤ A Segway user must wear a helmet during operation of the device while on campus. - > OPDMD operators may not allow others to ride in tandem or to operate the device. - ➤ Users of wheelchairs, Segway® PTs, and similar aids must assess hallway traffic to ensure that travel will be unimpeded prior to proceeding. - > OPDMDs must be operated on the beginner setting (6 mph) in all areas of the campus. - Failure to operate wheelchairs or an OPDMD in a manner that protects the safety of the operator and others may result in sanctions.